-4. After that, select your printer and adjust the number of copies.
-Depending on your platform and/or printer, you may adjust additional options.
-For example, on Android, tap the down arrow to adjust options.
-These might include paper size, paper orientation, specific pages to print, color or black and white, as well as one or two-sided printing.
+4. Next, select your printer and adjust the number of copies.
+Depending on your platform and/or printer, you may be able to adjust additional options.
+For example, on Android, you can tap the down arrow to adjust options.
+These might include paper size, paper orientation, specific pages to print, color vs. black and white printing, or two-sided printing.

 Google Sheets has many straightforward features, but for more sophisticated use cases and projects, secret formulas, shortcuts and tips make a huge difference.
 To use Google Sheets more productively and efficiently, these learning resources from our Google tutorial library are especially helpful:

 - How to wrap text in Google Sheets (TechRepublic)